3C-model: Development

 Initially, the 3C-model was published as the "compensatory model of work motivation and volition".
 The original title referred to one of the central assumptions of the model, namely that volition compensates for insufficient motivation.
 Because of the potential confusion with "worker compensation", however, the name was changed to "3C-model."

 The notion of three independent components of motivation is based on McClellands differentiation of "motives, skills, and values".

 Empirical research

-The 3C-model has attracted considerable empirical research conducted at the University of Munich, UC Berkeley, MGSM in Sydney and the Technische Universität München, amongst others.
+The 3C-model has attracted considerable empirical research conducted at LMU Munich, UC Berkeley, MGSM in Sydney and the Technical University of Munich, amongst others.
 An overview of the research regarding the 3C-model is given by Kehr (2014).
 Key results are:

 Certain education styles are conducive for the development of discrepancies between head and heart, so-called motive discrepancies.

 Discrepancies between head and heart impair well-being and lead to burnout.

 Discrepancies between head and heart reduce one's willpower.

 Fear motives, e.g. fear of rejection, reduce one's willpower and well-being.

 Flow results from all three components of the 3C-model being fulfilled.